TitanKnight/TitanCraft/README.md

 # TitanCraft
-This is my first game made in PyGame!;
+This is my first game made in PyGame!

-Movement:;
+Movement:

-Moving around - LEFT and RIGHT ARROWS;
+Moving around - LEFT and RIGHT ARROWS

-Jumping - SPACE;
+Jumping - SPACE